Intouch Spring 2016 - An unrestrictive approach - a recent claim

 In February 2013, we were approached to provide a Restrictive Covenant indemnity where a plot of land in Falmouth, Cornwall was being sold at auction.
 The seller already lived in a house on the land, but intended to sell part of his land with planning for a single dwelling.
 However, a covenant was imposed in 1979 by a previous owner which stipulated that buildings could not be constructed on the land, and so insurance protection was required.

-We provided a policy with a £250,000 limit of indemnity, which meant the future owner would be able to build on the land knowing they have protection if anyone came forward to challenge their right to do so.
+We provided a policy with a £250,000 policy limit, which meant the future owner would be able to build on the land knowing they have protection if anyone came forward to challenge their right to do so.
 With planning obtained and the policy in place, the land was listed for sale at auction.

 Lot of bother